LesFerch/WinSetView/README.md

     HKCU\Software\Microsoft\Windows\CurrentVersion\Explorer\FolderTypes

-This provides an opportunity to inject our desired default settings without touching the base defaults for the machine and all other users (and not requiring admin privileges).
+This provides an opportunity to set our desired default settings without touching the base defaults for the machine and all other users (and not requiring admin privileges).

 Note: Default views for all folders except "This PC" and "Network" can be found in the FolderTypes key.